ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 {% block processing_options %}
 ### Processing Options and Optional Files

 There are several options users can set when ordering InSAR On Demand products, including setting some processing parameters and selecting additional files to include in the output product package.

-!!! tip "New Water Masking Approach"

-    InSAR products can be phase unwrapped using a water mask.
-The option to "Apply water mask" sets pixels over coastal waters and large inland waterbodies as invalid for phase unwrapping.
-This reduces phase unwrapping errors and outputs a less noisy unwrapped interferogram.

-    As of September 27, 2022, the water mask used for this option is no longer buffered.
-The original water mask had a 3 km buffer on coastlines and a 5 km buffer on the shorelines of inland waterbodies.
-This was to reduce the chance that valid land pixels would be excluded from phase unwrapping, but it appears that the inclusion of more water pixels is more detrimental to phase unwrapping than the exclusion of some land pixels.
-Visit our [InSAR Water Masking Tutorial](https://storymaps.arcgis.com/stories/485916be1b1d46889aa436794b5633cb "InSAR Water Masking StoryMap" ){target=_blank} for more information.

-!!! tip "Change in Displacement Map Options"
+!!! tip "New: Adaptive Phase Filter parameter settings are now customizable!"

-    There is now a single option for including displacement maps.
-Both line-of-sight and vertical displacement maps will only be added to the product package if the option to "Include Displacement Maps" is selected when submitting On-Demand InSAR jobs.
-Use caution when referencing the values included in the displacement maps, as the values are calculated relative to an arbitrary reference point.
-Refer to the [Phase Unwrapping Reference Point](#phase-unwrapping-reference-point "Jump to Phase Unwrapping Reference Point part of the Limitations section in this document") section for more information.
+    There is now an option to adjust the adaptive phase filter parameter value when submitting On Demand InSAR jobs.
+This option is currently only available in the API, but is coming soon to both the SDK and Vertex!
+Refer to the [Adaptive Phase Filter section](#adaptive-phase-filter) for more information.

 #### Processing Options